|

 I hired a media-savvy friend to help with the launch.
 She made follow-up calls to ensure that key local media received the launch invitation, which promised a one-time-only photo opportunity with the real cat.

 The event was delightful, and we sold more than 50 books, even though many who attended were close friends who received complimentary copies.
 But not one media person showed up!
-I did receive calls from local media later on, however, as word of mouth began to spread, and am currently negotiating with a national TV program who is interesting in the story of Simon Teakettle and his human "rival."
+I did receive calls from local media later on, however, as word of mouth began to spread, and did a great interview on the most popular noon TV news show.

-Being extremely selective about review copies didn't pan out, either.
+Being extremely selective about review copies only worked to a certain extent.
 I gave copies in person to editors of several U.S. cat magazines and websites when I launched the book at the Cat Writers' Association annual conference in Houston.
 One of those editors left, one website closed, and only one of those review copies paid off, with Steve Dale mentioning the book both on his syndicated radio program and his column for Tribune Media.
+When I visited Chicago in October, 2007, Steve had me on his program to talk about feral cats.

-My attempts to place copies at independent bookstores and specialized gift shops has also been spotty.
-Leishman Books in Ottawa mounted a window display last June, and held a book-signing that was so successful they invited me back in October and are now stocking Five Fast Steps to Better Writing as well.
-Both books were at the Rockcliffe Book Fair in November, and I've had bulk orders from PEI to Calgary, Boston to Texas.
+My attempts to place copies at independent bookstores and specialized gift shops worked reasonably well.
+Leishman Books in Ottawa mounted a window display and held a book-signing that was so successful they invited me back a few months later, and agreed to also stock Five Fast Steps to Better Writing.
+I've had bulk orders from PEI to Calgary, Boston to Texas.

 Word-of-mouth sales have been excellent.
 Many of my contacts ordered additional copies to give as Christmas gifts, and bookmarks produced orders from places I'd never heard of.
 The greeting cards proved to be a wise marketing tool as well.
 I used these for my Christmas cards, with "Season's Greetings" or "Merry Christmas" stickers in the space, and also as thank-you notes and birthday cards to media contacts.

-I took a small suitcase full of books to Boston and Connecticut in October, where I was visiting relatives and attending my high school reunion.
-And I'm returning to Houston to participate again in the book signing at the largest international cat show.
+I took books everywhere I traveled, to Boston and Connecticut where I visited relatives and attended my high school reunion, and back to Houston to participate again in the book signing at the largest international cat show.
+I entered Musings/Mewsings in the Cat Writers' Association annual contest, where it won a Certificate of Excellence.